Quick/Quick/Documentation/en-us/DataDrivenExamples.md

 Here is an example where a class, `WeirdClass` should be created from a string, `init(String)`, and have two different derived properties, `weirdness` and `firstThree`.

-*Note that the line number addition is left out in this example for conciseness.*
+*Note that the tracing of line numbers is left out in this example for conciseness.*

 ```swift
 import Quick